MrMaximeliom/Ouloug/DAILY_CHANGES.md

 - Add group required to countries' pages
 - Allow only ouloug admin to make CRUD operations in Countries' pages
 - Allow ouloug monitors to make only Read operations in Countries' pages

+## 2022-2-25
+### Changes

+- Change permission system from user_group to user_type in Country Pages
+- Add pagination code to Country Pages